Wi-Fi: Where NHS Digital Transformation Has to Start

 The NHS 10-Year Plan’s ambitions for digitally enabled care will remain aspirational in environments where the connectivity is not fit for purpose.

-There is an important distinction between Wi-Fi that has been installed and Wi-Fi that is actively managed.
+There is an important distinction between Wi-Fi connectivity and a properly managed Wi-Fi service.
 Most Trusts have the former.
 The latter is meaningfully different.

-From there, the service runs continuously.
-A single SSID simplifies access for all user groups — staff authenticate using their NHS email credentials for rolling long-term access, while patients and visitors connect quickly and simply without barriers.
-There is no need to manage multiple networks or explain different access routes to patients who are already stressed and unwell.
+The patient-facing experience is designed to be simple.
+A single SSID covers all user groups — staff authenticate using their NHS email credentials for rolling long-term access, while patients and visitors connect quickly and without barriers.
+There is no need to navigate multiple networks or explain different access routes to patients who are already stressed and unwell.

-Crucially, the network does not sit passively in the background once it is live.
-Real-time analytics provide trust teams with visibility over usage patterns, connected device types, and network performance — all accessible via a management platform, without needing to raise a request with the supplier to generate a report.
-Regular account management reviews keep service provision, uptime, and contractual KPIs under active scrutiny.
+Beyond go-live, the service runs continuously and actively.
+Real-time analytics give Trust teams direct visibility over usage patterns, connected device types, and network performance — all accessible via a self-service management platform, without needing to raise a request with the supplier to pull a report.
+Regular account management reviews keep service provision, uptime, and contractual KPIs under ongoing scrutiny.
 And 24/7 technical support means that when something goes wrong, it is resolved quickly rather than waiting for the next business day.

-This is infrastructure that is maintained, monitored, and accountable — not installed and forgotten.
+This is a service that is maintained, monitored, and accountable — not configured once and left to run.

 Wi-Fi as a Patient Engagement Platform